Hamartia (album)

-Hamartia is the tenth studio album by American extreme metal band Novembers Doom.
+Hamartia is the tenth studio album by the American death-doom band Novembers Doom.
 The album was released on April 14, 2017 via The End Records.
 It marks the first time in the band's existence to have the same line up on two consecutive albums.
 Hamartia, in literature, is the flaw in character which leads to the downfall of the protagonist in a tragedy, particularly in ancient Greek ones.